sergevar/paulgrahamblog/cleaned/cities.md

 .
 It's a lot easier now for a couple of hackers with no business experience to start a startup than it was 10 years ago.
 If you extrapolate another 20 years, maybe the balance of power will start to shift back.
 I wouldn't bet on it, but I wouldn't bet against it either.

 [^5]: If Paris is where people care most about art, why is New York the center of gravity of the art business?
 Because in the twentieth century, art as brand split apart from art as stuff.
 New York is where the richest buyers are, but all they demand from art is brand, and since you can base brand on anything with a sufficiently identifiable style, you may as well use the local stuff.

-Thanks to Trevor Blackwell, Sarah Harlin, Jessica Livingston, Jackie McDonough, Robert Morris, and David Sloo for reading drafts of this.